XTrack: Multimodal Training Boosts RGB-X Video Object Trackers: Method

 \subsection{Efficient Expertized Reasoning and Gathering}

-\textbf{Experts with Low-Rank Reasoning:} The goal of each specialized expert is to project the input feature into a dedicated space for further processing.
-Inspired by recent successes in tuning large language models (LLMs), we aim to enhance efficiency by mitigating low-rank feature decomposition and reconstruction.
+\textbf{Experts with Low-Dimensional Reasoning:} The goal of each specialized expert is to project the input feature into a dedicated space for further processing.
+Inspired by recent successes in tuning large language models \cite{llama-moe,wang2024visionllm}, we aim to enhance efficiency by mitigating low-dimensional feature decomposition and reconstruction.
 Specifically, we project each input token with channel $c$ to the significantly lower dimensional latent space $k$ ($k << c$).
-This approach preserves the principal features while reducing computational cost, making the learning feasible on a single 24GB GPU.
+This approach preserves the principal features while reducing computational cost, making the learning feasible on a single 24 GB GPU.

 Assume that our router decomposes the mixed modal input $M$ into subset features $m_n$.
-Their respective $k_{th}$ low-rank matrices ${m_n}_k$, are approximated by:
+Their respective $k_{th}$ low-dimensional matrices ${m_n}_k$, are approximated by:

-where $\epsilon_n$ mimicks the low-rank projection for feature transformation.
-Note that all the $\epsilon_n$ structures are identical but without weight sharing, allowing for distinct reasoning.
+where $\epsilon_n$ mimics the lower dimension projection for key feature transformation.
+Note that all the $\epsilon_n$ structures are identical for each modality-specific expert but without weight sharing, allowing for distinct reasoning.

-\textbf{Edge Guided Shared Expert:} Simultaneously, we compute the shared low-rank matrix $m_s$ from the shared expert $\epsilon_s$.
+\textbf{Edge-Gated Shared Expert:} Simultaneously, we compute the shared low-dimensional matrix $m_s$ from the shared expert $\epsilon_s$.
 However, we believe that for the shared expert, a single projection through implicit learning might not be sufficient, especially when the training data size is relatively small compared to that used for training large foundation models.
-Therefore, we think it is necessary to incorporate additional human prior knowledge to guide the shared learning process.
+Therefore, we think it is necessary to incorporate additional human prior to guide the shared learning process.
 Since the objective is to find commonalities, we believe that high frequency is a naturally shared feature among these modalities, typically manifesting in the form of edges.

-In fact, event cameras naturally capture high-frequency temporal changes, recording events whenever there is a change in the scene.
-This is particularly useful for detecting rapid movements and transitions, leading to a denser distribution of event spikes around object boundaries.
-Similarly, spatial frequency in depth images refers to geometrical changes, often correlating with sharp edges.
-In thermal images, frequency can relate to the spatial variation of temperature.
-Areas with high spatial frequency changes in thermal readings often indicate edges where materials with different thermal properties meet.
-Therefore, we incorporate the additional edge clues as an inductive bias for shared expert reasoning.

-Technically, we incorporate the shared low-rank projection with an additional gating module.
-Let ${m_s}_k$ be the shared low-rank feature, the meta-architecture is formulated as:
+Technically, we introduce a gating module at low latent space.
+A graphical illustration of this process can be found in Fig. \ref{fig:blocks}(a).
+Let ${m_s}_k$ be the input shared low-dimension feature, we obtain the output $Out$ by: